A previous post[MIR] focused on our

 LSTM trained by policy gradients—or PGs (2007).[RPG07][RPG][LSTMPG]

-For example, in 2018, a PG-trained LSTM was the core of OpenAI's famous Dactyl which learned to control a dextrous robot hand without a teacher.[OAI1][OAI1a]
+For example, in 2018, a PG-trained LSTM was the core of OpenAI's famous Dactyl which learned to control a dextrous robot hand without a teacher.[OAI1-1a]

 2018-2019: LSTM for Video Games.
 In 2019, DeepMind (co-founded by a student from my lab) famously

-beat a pro player in the game of Starcraft, which is theoretically harder than Chess or Go[DM2] in many ways, using
+beat a pro player in the game of Starcraft—which is known to be much harder than either Chess or Go[DM2]—using

 Alphastar whose brain has a deep LSTM core trained by PG.[DM3]